tofof/ckan-modlists/README.md

 * Basic difficulty settings
   * allow reverts
   * allow quickloads
-  * missing crews respawn   *consider a longer timer, 6hr (1 kerbal day) or more*
+  * missing crews respawn --- *Consider a longer timer, 6hr [1 kerbal day] or more.*
   * no auto-hire
   * no indestructible facilities
   * no stock vessels
   * no comm network
-  * decline penalty 0   *Some contracts are just stupid.
+  * decline penalty 0 --- *Some contracts are just stupid.
 You shouldn't take a penalty for deleting them.*
   * heating/reward/penalty sliders all 100% otherwise
- * Advanced difficulty settings - *Everything off, except...*
+ * Advanced difficulty settings - everything off except..
-    * Kerbal G-force limits on *(short blackout from very rough parachutes is interesting and unlikely to make casualties)*
+    * Kerbal G-force limits on --- *Short blackouts from very rough parachutes is interesting, unlikely to cause casualties.*
     * G-force Tolerance 1.0
     * Part Upgrades on
     * Building damage 0.05